BatuUzun/Social-Media/README.md

 * Users' passwords are bcrypted.

-* In order to verify email address, the backend generates a six-digit verification code and sends it via an email.
+* In order to verify an email address, the backend generates a six-digit verification code and sends it via an email.

 * Utilized Hibernate for ORM mapping and database interaction.